 On the Delivery Date, the U.K. Lessor paid to the Subsidiaries an amount equal to \$439.8 million in the aggregate and each Subsidiary delivered its related Vessel to the Charterer as agent for the U.K. Lessor.
-Each Subsidiary procured the opening of a letter of credit (each a "Letter of Credit" and, collectively, the "Letters of Credit") by a major commercial bank (each a "LC Bank" and, collectively, the "LC Banks") from which the U.K. Lessor will be paid rental and other payments due under the U.K. Finance Leases.
-The Subsidiaries also established letter of credit reimbursement accounts (each a "LC Account" and, collectively, the "LC Accounts") with the LC Banks, as security for their respective obligations to reimburse the LC Banks for amounts paid under the Letters of Credit.
+Each Subsidiary procured the opening of a letter of credit (each a "Letter of Credit" and, collectively, the "Letters of Credit") by a major commercial bank (each an "LC Bank" and, collectively, the "LC Banks") from which the U.K. Lessor will be paid rental and other payments due under the U.K. Finance Leases.
+The Subsidiaries also established letter of credit reimbursement accounts (each a "LC Account" and, collectively, the "LC Banks for amounts paid under the Letters of Credit.
 Interest on the LC Accounts will be added to such security, and, therefore, will not benefit the Company.